zoisite-rb/zoisite-rb/guides/source/engines.md

 application.

-NOTE: The `ApplicationController` class inside an engine is named just like a Rails application in order to make it easier for you to convert your applications into engines.
+NOTE: The `ApplicationController` class inside an engine is named just like a Zoisite application in order to make it easier for you to convert your applications into engines.

 Just like for `app/controllers`, you will find a `blorgh` subdirectory under